MATBckh22/MATB-STUDIOS/README.md

 ## Author's Note

 Welcome to Course `6.0001` **Introduction to Computer Science and Programming in Python!** This is a rather gentle but deep guide on grasping the basics of programming concepts.
-Although the main language taught will be Python, you will be able to conceptualize the mindset of a programmer.
+I have watched roughly 9 hours worth of lecture videos so you don't have to (although learning with videos is highly recommended, the lecturers are extremely articulate).
+While the main language taught will be Python, you will be able to conceptualize the mindset of a programmer.
 Hope to see you through the end of the course!

 ## Prep